Athens Tours: Explore Athens Like a Local!

 Temple of Poseidon, Sounion

-At the southernmost, tip of Attica’s peninsula, where Greek landmass forms a dagger like geological feature to meet with the endless blue of the Aegean Sea the ancient Athenians erected the Doric temple of Poseidon to honor the lord of the high Seas.
-Cape Sounion and the temple are located an hour drive from central Athens depending the traffic.
-The best time to experience the temple and the mesmerizing landscape is during the sunset time.
+At the southernmost tip of Attica’s peninsula, where the Greek landmass forms a dagger-like feature that meets the endless blue of the Aegean Sea, the ancient Athenians built the Doric temple of Poseidon to honor the lord of the high seas.

 The Museum of Cycladic Art